 - You have a mental health impairment or cognitive impairment, and

-- It is more appropriate to deal with you by way of a mental health treatment or support plan than otherwise in accordance with the law.
+- It is more appropriate to deal with you under the section than otherwise in accordance with the law.

 What is a mental health impairment?